manifold-lang/manifold-frontend/README.md

 ### Repeated Positional Properties (Arrays)

-Arrays in Manifold are a special case of tuples which have many positional "properties of a particular type.
-For example, an integer array of width 3 could "be defined as
+Arrays in Manifold are a special case of tuples which have many positional properties of a particular type.
+For example, an integer array of width 3 could be defined as

 ```
-(Manifold.Integer, Manifold.Integer, Manifold.Integer) array = (1, 2, 3)
+(Integer, Integer, Integer) array = (1, 2, 3)
 ```

 or, with the equivalent shorthand,

 ```
-(Manifold.Integer...3) array = (1, 2, 3)
+(Integer...3) array = (1, 2, 3)
 ```

 Sometimes it makes more sense to set the width of a tuple using a compile-time